tusharmath/mtd-console/README.md

 	  g. ```--clear-wd``` : Clears the saved working directory.

 	  h. ```--timeout``` : Sometimes the connections are established but are not transferring any data.
 Using this setting you can set the maximum amount of time in **seconds** that it should wait before quitting.

+	  i. ```--auto-name``` : Generates the file name on its own by parsing the last element of the url.
+You will not be required to set the ```--file``` parameter while starting a new download.
+It will also automatically prepend the generated file name with the working directory specified by the ```--set-wd``` option.

 If you want to know more about this app you can visit [tusharm.com](http://tusharm.com/articles/mt-downloader).
 Hope this helps you in downloading your data more efficiently!